flatironinstitute/neurosift/doc/development_environment.md

 # Neurosift development environment

 Neurosift is a web application built using React and TypeScript.
-It is [deployed to GitHub pages](https://flatironinstitute.github.io/neurosift/), but you can also run it locally for development purposes.
-This document describes how to set up a development environment for Neurosift.
+It is deployed at [neurosift.app](https://neurosift.app), but you can also run it locally for development purposes.
+This document describes how to set up a development environment for Neurosift and add new visualizations.

 > Tip: You can do all of this in [GitHub Codespaces](https://github.com/features/codespaces), which is a convenient way to develop web applications without having to install anything on your local machine.
 When you serve the application on port 4200, as described below, Codespaces will give you an option to open a new browser window to view the application.
 Therefore, you can develop Neurosift for free in the cloud, without downloading anything to your local machine!

+### Prerequisites

 Prerequisites: Linux or macOS, Node.js, and Yarn.
 Or, as mentioned above, you can use GitHub Codespaces, which provides all of these tools in the cloud.

+### Clone and setup the respository

 First clone this repository